 function do?
 Typically, this function will check if the feature toggle is

-enabled by querying a dedicated feature toggle service, which is a service that can do the following:
+enabled by querying a dedicated feature toggle service, which is a service that stores the values of feature

 It might not be obvious, but the humble if-statement, combined with a feature toggle check, unlocks a superpower: you can now commit and regularly merge code, even before it’s done.
 This is because of the following key property of feature toggles: